The New Wave of Customer Support? AI Search

 This isn't just a bad experience: it turns out it's a (really) expensive one.
 If site search fails, 21% of respondents say that they'll turn to an external source, while 69% choose a higher-cost channel (calling, live chat, email), according to Yext survey data.

 At the end of the day, there's a major disconnect -- and businesses need a breakthrough.

 Enter AI search and language automation: the next frontier in support

 Raise your hand if it feels like you ask Alexa as many questions per day as you ask your spouse.

-Kidding aside, it’s a fact that we’ve grown accustomed to using search multiple times per day — on all kinds of devices — when we want to do anything, from finding a nearby restaurant that’s open late to troubleshooting a computer problem.
+Joking aside, it's a fact that we've grown accustomed to using search multiple times per day (on all kinds of devices) when we want to do anything, from finding a nearby restaurant that's open late to troubleshooting a computer problem.
 Google alone processes more than 3.5 billion searches per day.

-Getting answers to questions quickly and without friction is critical to the customer experience – especially when it’s support-related.
-(Remember that 70 percent of people who prefer to use self-service digital tools, like search, to resolve their issues.)
+Getting answers to questions quickly and without friction is critical to the customer experience, especially when it's support-related.
+(Remember that 70 percent of people who prefer to use self-service digital tools, such as search, to resolve their issues.)

 But for a brand's website to be as effective as a human in resolving customer issues in an efficient, straightforward way, it all comes down to exceptional language comprehension.
 Unfortunately, our research indicates that most website search and bot experiences are nowhere near where they need to be with understanding natural language.